Erectile Dysfunction: Symptoms, Causes, and Support Strategies

 Environmental toxins can significantly increase the risk of chronic inflammation, oxidative stress, hormonal issues, and chronic health problems.
 They may also increase the risk of erectile dysfunction.
 A 2021 study published in Antioxidants (Basel) has found that environmental toxins, such as air pollution, heavy metals, radiation, pesticides, and endocrine disruptors, may contribute to erectile dysfunction (21).

-A 2007 study published in the Journal of Sexual Medicine has found that chronic lead exposure may increase the risk of erectile dysfunction (22).
+A 2007 study published in the Journal of Sexual Medicine found that chronic lead exposure may increase the risk of erectile dysfunction (22).
 A 2018 study published in Zhonghua Liu Xing Bing Xue Za Zi has found that Bisphenol A (BPA) may also increase the risk of erectile dysfunction (23).
 A 2021 study published in Frontiers in Bioscience has found that cadmium exposure may also increase the risk of erectile dysfunction and male reproductive issues (24).

 Nutrient Deficiencies